dijasila/GPAW/doc/summerschools/summerschool18/setuplinmac.rst

 Linux users should skip this step as an X11 server is part of all nornal Linux distributions.

-As a Mac user, you can to install an X11 server, it is needed to display the ASE Graphical User Interface on your laptop.
+As a Mac user, you should install an X11 server, it is needed to display the ASE Graphical User Interface on your laptop.
 If you do not install it, you can still run Jupyter Notebooks, but the command to view structures with the GUI will not work.